qwell/disorder-in-the-court/README-Catalis.md

 - **Cache Directory**: A temporary storage location on a computer where frequently accessed data is kept to speed up retrieval.
 - **AES128**: A specification for the encryption of electronic data, standing for Advanced Encryption Standard with a key size of 128 bits.
 - **Session Cookie**: A small piece of data sent from a website and stored by the user's web browser while the user is browsing, used to remember stateful information for the duration of the browsing session or some other expiry timeout.

+## Footnotes

+[^1]: _Catalis [states on their website](https://web.archive.org/web/20231005221308/https://catalisgov.com/our-story/) that "in less than five years [we have] strategically acquired and combined more than 30 public sector software companies".
+Learning and merging infrastructure after an acquisition takes a large amount of effort.
+Juggling 30 acquisitions would be a monumental undertaking that reduces focus on other necessary areas of business (e.g. securing legacy platforms)._